openservicemesh/osm/DESIGN.md

 ### Proxy Certificate, Proxy, and Endpoint relationship

-  - `ProxyCertificate` is issued by SMC for a `Proxy`, which is expected to connect to the proxy control plane sometime in the future.
+  - `ProxyCertificate` is issued by OSM for a `Proxy`, which is expected to connect to the proxy control plane sometime in the future.
 After the certificate is issued, and before the proxy connects to the proxy control plane, the certificate is in the `unclaimed` state.
 The state of the certificate changes to `claimed` after a proxy has connected to the control plane using the certificate.
   - `Proxy` is the reverse-proxy, which attempts to connect to the proxy control plane; the `Proxy` may, or may not be allowed to connect to the proxy control plane.
   - `Endpoint` is fronted by a `Proxy`, and is a member of a `Service`.
-SMC may have discovered endpoints, via the [endpoints providers](#3-endpoints-providers), which belong to a given service, but SMC has not seen any proxies, fronting these endpoints, connect to the proxy control plane yet.
+OSM may have discovered endpoints, via the [endpoints providers](#3-endpoints-providers), which belong to a given service, but OSM has not seen any proxies, fronting these endpoints, connect to the proxy control plane yet.

 The **intersection** of the set of issued `ProxyCertificates` ∩ connected `Proxies` ∩ discovered `Endpoints` is the set of participants in the service mesh.